ebrehault/micro-frontend-with-nx/README.md

       },
 ```

-## Calling the micro-frontend app from the main app
+## Plug the micro frontend app into the main app

-We are now allowed to declare a route in our main app that will target our remote micro-frontend.
-Let's add the following in `apps/dashboard/src/app/app.module.ts`:
+Now you can declare a route in your main app that targets the remote micro frontend.

+Add this code to `apps/dashboard/src/app/app.module.ts`:‌

 ```ts
 const routes: Route[] = [